slaclab/sdf-docs/conda.md

 $ conda env export > my-existing-env.yaml
 ```

-> [!Note]
-> Conda environments should not be stored in the user $HOME directory due to quota limits (30GB per user) and the inability to share the environment with other users.
+?> Conda environments should not be stored in the user $HOME directory due to quota limits (30GB per user) and the inability to share the environment with other users.
 It is recommended to install Conda and other software into the appropriate facility group space (e.g., `/sdf/group/<facility>/sw` - please see [facility storage](getting-started.md#group)).
 To obtain proper filesystem permissions, please consult with the appropriate facility computing czar.
 The list of czars for S3DF facilities can be found at: https://coact.slac.stanford.edu/facilities.

 ## Containerizing Conda environments